wethod/learning-center-source/content/pipeline/index.md

 To see all information about an activity, just click on the arrow button to open the sidebar details.

+{{< img-center src="/uploads/2021/10/26/pipeline-opportunities.png" >}}

 An opportunity evolves into a Project when things get serious, in order to take this step you must have an idea about the significant information listed above.

+{{< img-center src="/uploads/2021/10/26/pipeline-projects.png" >}}

 A Project can furthermore have an invoice plan and a budget.

 A project is considered **started** if it has a start date in the past or if someone has submitted timesheets for it.

-A project is considered **active** when its probability reaches 90%, only when this happens it makes sense to plan for people or to do a timeheets for this project.
+A project is considered **active** when its probability reaches 90%, only when this happens it makes sense to plan for people or to do a timeheet for this project.
 An active project must have a job order.

 {{< note title="Note" >}}
 **Billable Projects must have a probability of 100%.**